Canadian manhunt for suspect in deadly stabbings stretches into 4th day

 The CBC, citing Canadian Parole Board documents, reported Sanderson had a criminal record of 59 convictions over two decades.

-Minister of Public Safety Marco Mendicino told reporters the board "will be undertaking an investigation of the decision" to release Sanderson on parole.
+Minister of Public Safety Marco Mendicino said the board will investigate the decision to release Sanderson on parole.

-Asked at a Tuesday news briefing about reports that Sanderson had been unlawfully at large for several months, Prime Minister Justin Trudeau told reporters, "we are very much still in crisis mode".

-"Over the past two days, we've been focused on doing everything we can to keep people safe," he said.

 Mother of two, 77-year-old widower among those killed in Canada's stabbing spree